ploidyverse/ploidyverseVcf/inst/doc/ploidyverse_VCF_specification.md

 tetraploid with one alternative allele, there are five possible genotypes, and a posterior probability must be provided for each one.

+If genotypes were called with a likelihood approach rather than a Bayesian approach, uniform priors can be used to convert likelihoods to posterior probabilities.

 ### PS field

 This field is needed only if SNPs are phased.
 If the data were produced by